aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/licensing/_index.md

 license.set_license("Aspose.Slides.lic")
 ```

-When calling the SetLicense method, the license name should be same as that of your license file.
+When calling the set_license method, the license name should be same as that of your license file.
 For example, you can change the license file name to "Aspose.Slides.lic.xml".
-Then, in your code, you have to pass the new license name (Aspose.Slides.lic.xml) to the SetLicense method.
+Then, in your code, you have to pass the new license name (Aspose.Slides.lic.xml) to the set_license method.

 #### **Applying a License from a Stream**
 You can load a license from a stream.